CSS Frameworks

 3. Build Size: Including Styled Components in your project can increase the bundle size due to the additional JavaScript required for styling logic.
 This can affect load times and overall performance if not managed properly.

-By weighing these pros and cons, you can make an informed decision on whether CSS Modules or Styled Components is the better fit for your project’s needs.
+By weighing these pros and cons, you can make an informed decision on whether Styled Components vs CSS Modules is the better fit for your project.

 Performance Comparison